The Atlanta National Bank Of Atlanta

 1902 $20 Red Seal National Bank Note

-The Atlanta National Bank Of Atlanta also printed 8,407 sheets of $10 1902 blue seal national bank notes.
-That is a fairly standard sheet output for a national bank issuing blue seals.
-You likely aren’t dealing with a super common or a super rare bank note.
+The Atlanta National Bank Of Atlanta also printed 130,800 sheets of $10 1902 blue seal national bank notes.
+Sadly, a printing range that high means that these blue seal bank notes from this bank are not going to be extremely rare.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note